Kristina01111000/Drws_site/README.md

 - Make a new account and see how it works, all the emails, before he hands out the list of emails
-- add titles of lessons to the course chats and come up with a converstion starter (two needed) -Change the chat titles to share your thoughts on lesson __ -Make a link to 4 element yoga on the sites wherever it is mentioned (just make it hot)
+- add titles of lessons to the course chats and come up with a converstion starter (two needed) -Change the chat titles to share your thoughts on lesson __ -Make a link to 4 element yoga on the sites wherever it is mentioned (just make it hot) did bodyawareness, anywhere else?
 - hide the lessons that don't have content yet

 buy a chromebook for the trip